Slashdot

 Theo de Raadt is not the world most reasonable person, but I don't think any lawyer would say that the OpenSSL people are on solid legal footing with opt-opt relicensing.

+I used to think the same before I talked to some legal people -- you might be surprised.
+Making a good-faith, reasonable effort to contact everyone involved and give them a chance to object, and get agreement from all significant contributors with the unknown portion driven down to a miniscule portion, and apparently it can be viable.
+It's not a situation I would count out without actually talking with an expert for each specific situation.

-It will not happen (Score:2)
+It will not happen (Score:1)

 Finding hundreds of contributors and obtain a license change from them will not happen.